opennetworkinglab/aether-docs/onramp/start.rst

   If ``summary.log`` reports ``UEs Passed: 0 , UEs Failed: 5`` then it
   may be the case that SD-Core did not come up cleanly.
-Type ``make aether-resetcore``, and after verifying all pods are running with ``kubectl``, run gNBsim again.
+Type ``make aether-5gc-reset``, and after verifying all pods are running with ``kubectl``, run gNBsim again.

   Another possibility is that you have multiple SD-Cores running in